asuh/frontend-setup/readme.md

 ## System update

+Step One - Update the system!
-First thing you need to do, on any OS actually, is update the system!
-For that: **Apple Icon > Software Update**
+**Apple Icon > Software Update**

-## Reset Modifier Keys
+## (optional) Reset Modifier Keys

 Replace your Control Key with the Caps lock key.
 Caps lock is useless.
 It's a huge icon, easy for your pinky to hit and it'll make life easier when working with vim. **System Preferences > Search for Reset Modifier Keys**

 * Caps Lock = Control
 * Control = No Action
 ![Reset Modifier Keys](http://i.imgur.com/qEfywWM.png)

 ## Projects Directory

 Create a project directory somewhere on your machine.
 I like to use ~/Sites and I'll split that into work/personal/temp.
 If you fire up terminal **(Command + Spacebar -> Type: Terminal -> Enter)** you will be able to run this command to automatically create those directories for you:

 	$ mkdir -p ~/Sites/{personal,tmp,work}

 ## Homebrew

 Package managers make it so much easier to install and update applications (for Operating Systems) or libraries (for programming languages).
 The most popular one for OS X is [Homebrew](http://brew.sh/).